+Spectacularly, further damning evidence was produced against Jim Perrin and an offer was made in settlement, of many tens of thousands of pounds — within only days of that trial.
 Today the figure is enormous — then it was a fortune — a sum however which ‘luckily’ was covered by the insurers of the magazine that had published the libel of which Jim Perrin was guilty: he would, it seems, have the Luck of the Devil and, as we have written elsewhere, ‘he sailed away Scot-free’.

-He has learned though to be more circumspect in his writing and over the years has developed a unique style which we believe to be — and have described it as — ‘Libelling libel-lessly’, ref: our blog ‘Jim Perrin writes libellously?’ and it may be observed that he uses this ‘style’ frequently, and to great malicious effect.
+Nevertheless the details of this case are well known in the climbing community and to us, through close friends in that community: it is a brush with which he has been tarred ever since.
+He has learned though to be more circumspect in his writing and over the years has developed a unique style which we believe to be — and have described as — ‘Libelling libel-lessly’, ref. our post Jim Perrin writes libellously? and it may be observed that he uses this ‘style’ frequently, and to great malicious effect.

 Jac was aware of that history of litigation (her ‘first love’ had climbed with those involved), yet now Jim Perrin somehow convinced her that it was all a ‘misunderstanding’.
 Clearly the legal profession had thought otherwise and so Jim Perrin, necessarily determined not to make the same mistake — when writing his latest book, a biography — asked to meet a foremost climber (and spokesman for climbing), prior to the book’s completion.
-This was to check his text and to clarify any ‘difficult issues’ so that the author might not again fall into the trap which had, presumably, been such a shock after that experience some years before.
+This was to check his text and to clarify any ‘difficult issues’ so that the author might not again fall into the trap which had, presumably, been such a shock after that unnerving experience some years before.

 * * * * *

-For him to imply — to state — that he had used all his resources on Jac in their short time together is yet another of his many fictions; he is NOT – it is proved — an honest man: in fact we know, by now, that Jim Perrin is a man capable of the most duplicitous behaviour and we have shown, throughout our blog, examples of that characteristic which almost Beggar Belief.
+For him to imply — to state — that he had used all his resources on Jac in their short time together is yet another of his many fictions; he is not — it is proved — an honest man: in fact we know, by now, that Jim Perrin is a man capable of the most duplicitous behaviour and we have shown, throughout our postings, examples of that characteristic which almost Beggar Belief.